Ed Podivinsky

-Edward "Ed" Charles Podivinsky (born March 8, 1970) is a Canadian alpine skier who competed in the 1994 Winter Olympics, in the 1998 Winter Olympics, and in the 2002 Winter Olympics.
-He was member of the 1992 Canadian Olympic (Albertville) team as well.
+Edward "Ed" Charles Podivinsky (born March 8, 1970) is a Canadian alpine skier who competed in the 1994 Winter Olympics, 1998 Winter Olympics, and 2002 Winter Olympics.
+He was member of the 1992 Canadian Olympic (Albertville) team.
 He was injured in his last training run for the men's downhill event.

 Personal

 Podivinsky was born in Edmonton, Alberta.
 He is of Czech descent.
 His brother Thomas died in a ski accident on February 16, 2014, at Whitefish Montana.